 Diagnosing and Treating Disease with PET/Nuclear Medicine

-PET/nuclear medicine is a highly specialized branch of radiology that uses low-dose radioactive material and state-of-the-art cameras to diagnose and treat a wide variety of conditions.
+PET/nuclear medicine is a highly specialized branch of radiology that uses state-of-the-art cameras and low-dose radioactive material to diagnose conditions and higher doses to treat certain cancer-related conditions.

 In addition to the standard types of nuclear medicine exams, BIDMC also has PET/CT and SPECT/CT imaging equipment, the most advanced type of nuclear imaging technology.
 Both machines combine functional nuclear medicine images with anatomic images provided by CT.
 PET is used primarily for the diagnosis and management of specific cancers, while SPECT can be used for cancer diagnosis and management and can assist in managing several benign diseases.